 This alternative would seek ways to require electrification of some petroleum refinery boilers or process heaters operated with gaseous fuel NOx emission reduction can be achieved through electrification of steam-driven equipment, such as pumps or blowers, which will reduce or eliminate the demand of some steam boilers and allow older higher polluting gas-fired boilers to be decommissioned.
 Alternatively, if a facility cannot eliminate the need for gas-fired boilers, replacement with electric boilers may also be an option.
+Rondo Energy offers a modular heat battery system that may be a potential option for replacement of steam boilers.
+The system uses an electrical input to generate and store thermal energy in bricks at temperatures up to 2,100 °F. Air is passed over through the bricks and can be used to generate steam through a boiler package.
+The modular design allows for integration into a refinery steam system.
 Similarly, process heaters can potentially be replaced with electrified versions to heat process fluids.
 Process heaters are designed to supply the heat necessary to heat process fluids or feed stocks to distillation or reaction temperatures.
 Much like their gas-fired counterparts, electric process heaters are designed and engineered for site specific requirements.
 A fired process heater often has a relatively low thermal efficiency because of loss with the flue gases, especially in those without any preheater to cool the stack gases and recover the heat.
 A properly designed electric process heater with proper insulation can achieve much higher efficiencies.
 Most of the process heaters utilized in a petroleum refinery are radiant furnaces where the heat generated from combustion is transferred to the process tubes in which the fluid is contained.
 Electrical radiant furnaces can be designed in a similar arrangement which consist of a heating coil to contain the process fluid being heated surrounded by radiant electric heating elements that can achieve temperatures up to 2,300 °F. This alternative needs to consider electrical infrastructure and potential impacts on refinery fuel gas balance as there may be an excess of waste refinery fuel gas if combustion equipment is replaced with electrified versions.

-Emission reductions for this control measure are estimated to be approximately 0.77 tons per day by 2037 utilizing next generation ULNBs.
+Emission reductions for this control measure are estimated to be approximately 0.770.89 tons per day by 2037 utilizing next generation ULNBs.
 NOx reductions can also be achieved with advanced SCR design and electrification.
 Staff anticipates rule development to be initiated between 2025 to 2027 to achieve emission reductions by 2037 due to the complexity and long implementation timelines required to achieve emission reductions at petroleum refineries.

 Staff based the cost-effectiveness by using cost estimates from manufacturers and applying three times multiplier as a contingency factor due to increased costs at petroleum refineries.
-Staff estimated the most cost-effective option to be next generation ULNB with an approximate cost of \$3 million per process heater.
-Staff estimates the average cost-effectiveness for reducing the NOx limit from 5 ppmv to 2 ppmv for 130 process heaters to be approximately \$50,300 per ton of NOx reduced.
+Staff estimated the most cost-effective option to be next generation ULNB with an approximate cost of \$32.8 million per process heater.
+Staff estimates the average cost-effectiveness for reducing the NOx limit from 5 ppmv to 2 ppmv for 130 process heaters to be approximately \$50,30043,700 per ton of NOx reduced.